inversion-api/inversion-engine/README.md

 This process allows the user supplied configuration to be kept to a minimum while also allowing any reflectively generated configuration to be overridden.
 Instead of configing up the entire db-to-api mapping, all you have to supply are the changes you want to make to the generated defaults.
 This reflective config generation happens in memory at runtime NOT development time.
-Snooze logs the merged user supplied values AND the fully merged final config to INFO so you can inspect any keys you might want to customize.
+Inversion logs the merged user supplied values AND the fully merged final config to INFO so you can inspect any keys you might want to customize.